-Dr. Katherine J. Gold is a family physician, obstetrics and mental health researcher, and an assistant professor in the University of Michigan Departments of Family Medicine and Obstetrics & Gynecology.
+Dr. Katherine J. Gold is a family physician, obstetrics and mental health researcher, and an associate professor in the University of Michigan Departments of Family Medicine and Obstetrics & Gynecology.
 As a family physician, she sees patients at Domino’s Farms Family Medicine and delivers babies and cares for newborns at the University of Michigan Hospitals.

 Dr. Gold researches the impact of poor obstetrical outcomes on parents, families, and providers with particular interest in mental and physical health outcomes and health behaviors in subsequent pregnancies.
 She is interested in racial disparities in perinatal loss, risk factors stillbirth and neonatal death, physician communication training in death and bereavement, reduction of tobacco use during pregnancy, and mental health in the perinatal period.
 She has a special interest in stillbirth prevention in Africa and other low-income countries.
 She also researches physician wellness, mental health, and suicide.
 Her research has been featured recently in the Washington Post, STAT, and the White House.

 Dr. Gold completed a two-year research training program for physicians through the Robert Wood Johnson Clinical Scholars Program and an NIH research fellowship: BIRCWH (Building Interdisciplinary Careers in Women's Health).
 She has several completed and on-going research projects related to perinatal death (stillbirth and infant death) and publishes and speaks nationally on this topic.
 She recently completed the James C. Puffer/American Board of Family Medicine Fellow at the National Academy of Medicine.

 She sees patients at Family Medicine at Domino's Farms →

 Areas of Interest

 - Impact of pregnancy loss (including stillbirth and infant death) on maternal mental, physical and reproductive health